oxygenxml/oxygen-git-client-addon/README.md

 4. Select the **I accept all terms of the end user license agreement** option and click **Finish**.
 5. Restart the application.

 **Result:** A **Git Staging** view will now be available in Oxygen.
-If it is not visible, go to **Window > Show View** and select **Get Staging**.
+If it is not visible, go to **Window > Show View** and select **Git Staging**.
 This view acts as a basic Git client integrated directly in Oxygen, and it provides support for committing changes to a Git repository, comparing and merging changes, resolving conflicts, and other Git commands.

 The add-on can also be installed using the following alternative installation procedure:
 1. Go to the [Releases page](https://github.com/oxygenxml/oxygen-git-plugin/releases/latest) and download the `git.support-{version}-plugin.jar` file.